Ram Nagina Mishra

 Pt.
 Shri Ram Nagina Mishra was a former member of Lok Sabha and a leader of Bharatiya Janata Party.
 He was elected to Lok Sabha for six terms and four consecutive terms from Padrauna in Uttar Pradesh state in India.
-He has been active in sugarcane cooperatives and involved in activities related to welfare of sugarcane farmers.
+He had been active in sugarcane cooperatives and involved in activities related to the welfare of sugarcane farmers.
+He died on 16 December 2021.